Last Update: 3/17/22

 Not all slip and fall accidents result in 100% liability for the landlord.
 There are situations where the tenant is partially responsible for the accident.
 In Florida, there is a legal doctrine known as comparative negligence.
 This doctrine apportions fault among the landlord and tenant.
 Thus, a tenant’s compensation will be impacted by the amount of negligence caused by the tenant.
 For example, if the tenant is determined to be 35 percent responsible, the tenant’s damage award will be reduced by that amount.
 Meaning, the tenant will receive 65 percent of the amount awarded by the jury.

-In a rental home, some dangers that may result in a fall where the landlord or owner is not legally bound to pay damages include:
+In a rental home, some dangers that may result in a fall where the landlord or owner could be legally bound to pay damages include:

-- Floors with heavy amounts of wax on them
+- Floors with heavy amounts of water or slippery substance on them

 - Debris on sidewalks